bitshop/terraform-aws-eks-blueprints/docs/getting-started.md

 ## Prerequisites:

-First, ensure that you have installed the following tools locally.
+First, you must ensure that you have installed the following tools:

 1. [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 2. [kubectl](https://Kubernetes.io/docs/tasks/tools/)
 3. [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

+* Dev Container is available - Visual Studio Code "Dev Containers Plugin" will offer to reopen folder in Dev Container which will install the prerequisites for you in an isolated container.

 ## Examples